1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Timeline: Days 1 to 10 of escrow

 You hire an independent home inspector to tour the property and produce a written report.
-Inspections typically cost $400 to $700 in Maricopa, depending on home size and any additional inspections (termite, pool, sewer scope).
+Inspections typically cost $400 to $700 in Maricopa, depending on the home's size and any additional inspections (termite, pool, or sewer scope).
 Specialty inspections are common for homes with unusual features.

 Based on the inspection report, your buyer agent submits a BINSR (Buyer Inspection Notice and Seller Response) requesting repairs, a credit, or both.
 The seller responds; negotiation happens.
 Common resolutions include a credit at closing, specific repairs by the seller, or a combination of both.